 Guess The Airline - June 2006

 The number of people guessing it right was amazingly low.
 But at least the number of second tries was much higher than usual.
-Once again, this was an advertisement published in a local Atlanta publication in late 1980, following the inauguration of the Hartsfield Atlanta International Airport (later renamed Hartsfield-Jackson).
+Once again, this was an advertisement published in a local Atlanta publication in late 1980, following the inauguration of Hartsfield Atlanta International Airport (later renamed Hartsfield-Jackson).

 Click or tap on the ad to reveal the answer.